ftarlao/duplito/README.md

 # Duplito 🔍 - File Lister and Duplicate Finder

-Duplito is a lightweight, efficient command-line tool designed to help you identify duplicate files on your system.
+Duplito is a lightweight, efficient **command-line tool** designed to help you identify duplicate files on your system.
 Whether you're cleaning up old downloads, organizing photos, or freeing up disk space, Duplito makes the process simple and straightforward.
-Duplito lists the files in folder by highlighting what is duplicate (and where the other duplicates are) and what is not.
+Duplito lists the files in folder (like 'ls' command or like 'find') by highlighting what is duplicate (and where its duplicates are) and what is not.

 ## Features